PiotMacDel/FootyScoresAPI/README.md

-# FootyScores API - Endpoint Generator
+# FootyScores API

-A CLI tool that generates the **expected FootyScores API endpoint and reference payload for every football match of the Paris 2024 Olympic Games**, for use as ground-truth values in automated API tests.
+A CLI tool that generates the **expected FootyScores API endpoints and reference payloads** for every football match of the Paris 2024 Olympic Games, and **serves them via a local HTTP mock server** for automated API testing.

 For each of the matches it produces: